Chapter 26:

 “Zephyra, please stop teasing her.”

-“Sorryyy,” Zephyra called back, clearly not sorry at all.
+“Sorryyy.”
+Zephyra called back, clearly not sorry at all.

-I shook my head and stood.
+I sighed and stood up.
 “Let’s go.”

 Luna stood too, straightening her dress with careful fingers.
-She slipped back into her usual grace and formality like slipping on a cloak.

 “Understood, Master.”